danielbob32/ParkingSpace/README.md

 ```

 As for now, you should have every thing you need to run the demo with your machine and get to know the system by adjusting the parameters.
-On the first run the model itself will be installed and the required assets will be downloaded from drive and create paths as needed.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 <!-- WALKTHROUGH -->

 ## Walkthrough
+On the first run, after you opened a virtual environment and installed all the dependencies the model it-self will be installed, which will take some time depends on your machine.
+You will might need to re-run the code to actually start it.

 If everything works, about 15 seconds after running the cell you should get the first frame, Congratulations!
+Note that this is not showing a live video and set to a specific interval, you can always reduce it to see live footage if your machine can handle it.

 ![image](https://github.com/danielbob32/ParkingSpace/assets/120675110/710c9c66-7d26-4056-b5d9-6ca8d663cb82)